STAWKEYE/LightningNodeStats/README.md

 If you know VBA, you could modify the code to correctly read alternate API data to suit your needs.

 Run the above mentioned API calls and save the outputs in 3 text documents.
-	You will need to re-run "channels" each time you want updated info You only need to re-run "channelstats" if you want to see updated relay data You rarely need to re-run "AllNodes" simply to update the alias for new nodes or nodes who have changed alias
+	You will need to re-run "channels" each time you want updated info.
+	You only need to re-run "channelstats" if you want to see updated relay data.
+	You rarely need to re-run "AllNodes" simply to update the alias for new nodes or nodes who have changed alias.

 Enable macros in this workbook.

 Modify the direct path in the VBA code to point to the 3 text files.
-	In Excel, click on Developer/View Code
+	In Excel, click on Developer/View Code.
-	In Modules folder, click on READAPI
+	In Modules folder, click on READAPI.
 	Modify filepaths on 3 lines containing: myFile = "C:\Users....
-	Alternatively, use the adjacent "commented out" lines instead, to open them via dialog box each time
+	Alternatively, use the adjacent "commented out" lines instead, to open them via dialog box each time.

 On Dashboard Sheet, click on READ API DATA button.
 Everything should update, with aliases populating last.
 Not sure how well it scales, but for 100 channels runtime is approx 4 seconds on a modern PC.